Entry #18: I Like to Watch

 I have always loved that song.
 The sloppy pub version.
 The chaotic midnight yelling.
 There’s even a version with the same melody in Chinese called 友谊万岁 (Friendship Forever).
 Any version.
 The one sung like memory.
 The one that honours the fact that some people stayed.
 Some connections survived.
 Some history still matters.

 It reminded me of a New Year scene in a film I love.
 Not the glamorous one.
 The other kind.
 Snow outside.
 A quiet apartment.
-A woman deciding that instead of trying to be impressive, she would simply go to the person she could not leave behind.
+A woman deciding that instead of trying to be impressive, she would simply go to one of her best friend she could not leave behind.
 Not romance.
 Not seduction.
 Just loyalty.
 Just choosing not to let someone feel alone on a night that can punish loneliness.

 That has always meant more to me than champagne.